 What’s this Going to Cost Taxpayers?

-Manchaca Road is home to a diverse variety of small businesses, each impacted differently by such a change.
+Residents along the road (totaling over 50,000 adults that own or rent), will be required to change their personal records, such as driver’s licenses ($25 fee), voter registrations, property insurance, and legal documents.
+Notice would have to be given to mortgage companies, employers, financial institutions, medical providers, online services, social and business organizations, and more.
+As for businesses along the road, each is impacted differently.
 On the low end, businesses need to pay for changes to their stationary, website modifications, local directories, government documents and trade licenses.
-On the high end (especially with the many businesses who use the word Manchaca in their company names), the costs can go much higher.
+On the high end (especially with the many businesses who use the word “Manchaca” in their company names), the costs can go much higher.
 Examples of this are roadside and building signage, marketing materials like brochures, uniform embroidery, modifications to online SEO and advertising, etc.

 HOW CAN YOU HELP?

 Your signature below helps show support.
 Also please consider helping with the cause by DONATING TO THIS CAMPAIGN at our GoFundMe page, so that small businesses operating on Manchaca Road can afford legal representation to reverse the name change measure.

 In the event "Leave Manchaca Alone" raises more donations than is needed to achieve a reversal of the street name change, those extra funds will be donated to AISD schools along Manchaca Road in Austin, TX.